-The image is sized to match the integer pixels dimensions implied by raster_dpi even if those numbers are non-integer.
+The image is sized to match the integer pixels dimensions implied by raster_dpi even if those numbers are noninteger.
 The image's DPI will be overridden with the values in page_dpi.

-- input_file The PDF to rasterize. - output_file The desired name of the rasterized image. - raster_device Type of image to produce at output_file - raster_dpi Resolution at which to rasterize page - pageno Page number to rasterize (beginning at page 1) - page_dpi Resolution, overriding output image DPI - rotation Cardinal angle, clockwise, to rotate page - filter_vector If True, remove vector graphics objects
+- input_file The PDF to rasterize. - output_file The desired name of the rasterized image. - raster_device Type of image to produce at output_file. - raster_dpi Resolution in dots per inch at which to rasterize page. - pageno Page number to rasterize (beginning at page 1). - page_dpi Resolution, overriding output image DPI. - rotation Cardinal angle, clockwise, to rotate page. - filter_vector If True, remove vector graphics objects. - stop_on_soft_error If there is an "soft error" such that PDF page image generation can proceed, but may visually differ from the original, the implementer of this hook should raise a detailed exception.
+If False, continue processing and report by logging it.
+If the hook cannot proceed, it should always raise an exception, regardless of this setting.
+One "soft error" would be a missing font that is required to properly rasterize the PDF.

-Path - output_file if successful
+Returns Path - output_file if successful